Daegu Bucket List: What are the Top Tourist Attractions in Daegu?

 Seomum Market is not just about fabrics and street snacks.
 It is also one of the oldest open markets in Korea, having been around since the Joseon Dynasty and some alleys still use names from that time, including Hogdukkaejeon and Daejeon.

-The market features more than 4,000 stores where you can find some unique traditional textile and fabric products as well as silk, linen, satin, cotton, and some handicrafts, haberdashery, and silverware.
+The market features more than 4,000 stores where you can find some unique traditional textile and fabric products as well as silk, linen, satin, cotton, and handicrafts, haberdashery, and silverware.

 However, the charm of Seomum Market lies in the delicious street food, especially at night.
-For foodies, make sure you try out makchan-gui, a grilled abomasum (cow stomach), which is served with a sauce made of scallions, soybean paste, and peppers.
+For foodies, make sure you try out makchan-gui, a grilled abomasum (cow stomach), served with a sauce made of scallions, soybean paste, and peppers.

 But the best off the beaten path is to Donghwasa on the southern slope.
 The temple found here dates back to the 5th century, and the complex within which the temple is located was built in 1732 after Japanese invasions.